CancerDataScience/LLMs_ExtractionWithCrossCritique/README.md

-Python script is provided in the "Code" folder.
+* Python script is provided in the "Code" folder.

-Training studies are provided in the "training_studies" folder.
+-- Training studies are provided in the "training_studies" folder.

-Test stufies are provided in the "test_studies" folder.
+# Test studies are provided in the "test_studies" folder.

 Jupyter Notebook is required to execute the script, the script can be execute using following plateforms: